-Second line of defence: supervisory functions including risk management functions
+Second line: supervisory functions including risk management functions

-The risk management function and the supervisory functions such as financial control monitor business activities without encroaching on the operational decision-making process.
+The supervisory functions such as risk management or compliance monitor business activities without intervening in operational decisions.

-Third line of defence: internal audits by Internal Audit department
+Third line: internal audits by the Internal Audit department

 This enables an independent review of the structure and effectiveness of the entire internal control system, including risk management and compliance.

 The organisational structure for the risk management system is illustrated below along with the most crucial responsibilities within the UNIQA Group:

-Figure 13: Organisational structure of the risk management system
+Figure 12: Organisational structure of the risk management system